sharocko/help.codecademy.com/README.md

 # help.codecademy.com

 The Codecademy Help Center is a collection of answers to frequently asked questions about Codecademy's products.
+Please read the [wiki](https://github.com/RyzacInc/help.codecademy.com/wiki) for more information about contributing to this repository.

 ## Directory structure